lw246/pa-technical-test/README.md

 - The API is being used to add test data.
 This isn't ideal as any issues with POST commands would cause tests to fail.
   I'd prefer to add the test data directly into the database instead.
-- I don't believe I'm currently following Java naming conventions, need to read up on these and refactor as appropriate
 - Assertion on the PATCH video body text.
 The body has \n in the response, however I can't get assertEquals to account for this.
 Added line below to work around this (not all that happy with this approach